Writing a Thesis Chapter

 Writing a thesis chapter is a course designed to strengthen your drafting and analysis skills as you prepare for the most intensive writing phase of your candidature.
 It is designed for second year PhD students, and may be of particular value for those who require additional writing support or who have English as an Additional Language, especially international students.
 As the sequel to ‘Introduction to thesis writing’, it will focus on the thesis chapter to further support students with their own writing.

 The course will next run during second semester, 2014 and is non-credit-bearing, with assessment tasks graded as pass/fail.

 Seminars will continue to address the cross-cultural and disciplinary differences in thesis writing with a focus on students’ own writing.
 Topics that the course will cover include:

 - Developing the argument of the thesis

 - Preparing a conference/thesis abstract

 Students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals, literature reviews and sections of chapters with appropriate and correct English grammar and style.
 The ability to plan, develop and evaluate their own and others’ English oral and written communication, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised in the course.

-Applications must be made by supervisors or postgraduate co-ordinators using an online form towards the end of Semester 2, 2013 and in January 2014.
+Applications must be made by supervisors or postgraduate co-ordinators using an online form by Tuesday 17 December.